Section 1 - Contents

-Where is it is clear from usage that the original justification for the device is no longer valid, the device must be returned to ITP and the residue of contract paid off.
+Where is it is clear from usage that the original justification for the device is no longer valid, the device must be returned to ITP and the residue of the contract paid off.

 3.11 Abuse of the mobile telephone scheme

 Any member of staff found to be abusing the usage or care of a mobile device may have the device removed for a defined or indefinite period.
-Any fines incurred, for example fines by train operating companies for the use of mobile devices in certain restricted areas, will be recharged to the users.
+Any fines incurred, for example, fines by train operating companies for the use of mobile devices in certain restricted areas will be recharged to the users.
 Such fines cannot be paid from University funds or reimbursed through an expenses claim.

 Section 4 - Use of personal mobile telephones

 Where a member of staff does not have an issued University device or when such an issued device is not operational, the costs of University business calls can be reclaimed from the University.
 The cost of calls should be supported by an appropriate itemised invoice from the mobile supplier using the standard University expenses procedure.

 If significant usage is recorded the HoD should consider a business case for the issue of a University approved device.
 Only cost of calls can be claimed, device rental is not a claimable cost.

 Section 5 - Problems, Faults and Dispute Resolution

 Members of staff that have a problem with their mobile device or the service can contact the device provider for help and advice.
 See Footnote 2.